ASHARANI-MG/Tableau/README.md

-# Sales Performance Dashboard - Tableau
+# Superstore Analytics report - Tableau

-This project is an interactive **Sales Performance Dashboard** built using Tableau, designed to analyze and visualize the sales performance of a retail business using the **Sample Superstore dataset**.
+This project is an interactive **Superstore Analytics report** built using Tableau, designed to analyze and visualize the sales performance of a retail business using the **Sample Superstore dataset**.

 ## 🚀 Project Overview